dyne/JaroMail/README.md

 Sanjoy Mahajan, Satyaki Das, Steven Lumos, Tim Harder, Tom Doherty, Vincent Lefevre, Vladimir V. Kisil, Will Yardley, Wolfgang Weisselberg.

-## Procmail

-Procmail was originally designed and developed by Stephen R. van den Berg.
-The Procmail library collection we are including is developed and maintained by Jari Aalto.

 ## MSmtp